prototype74/HyperUBot/GUIDES/SETUP_Termux.md

 # HyperUBot Guide - Set up in the Termux environment
 ## 0. Pre-requisites

-Before starting up, make sure you have the following packages installed: ``python3 git neofetch ffmpeg flac``.
+Before starting up, make sure you have the following packages installed: ``python3 git neofetch ffmpeg flac nano``.

 It is required to have at least python3.8.
 To install the following packages, run the following command:

-``pkg update && pkg install python3 git neofetch ffmpeg flac``
+``pkg update && pkg install python3 git neofetch ffmpeg flac nano``

 ## 1. Clone the userbot repo.